Background pattern

 Warnings and precautions

-Consult your doctor, pharmacist, or nurse before starting to use Ionolyte.
+Consult your doctor, pharmacist or nurse before starting to use Ionolyte.

 Children and adolescents

-Use of Ionolyte with other medications
+Using Ionolyte with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines.

 Ionolyte is not recommended if you are taking/using: